Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Introduction

-The theory is validated in detail by new higher-resolution ARPES experiments (Sect. \ref{SectMethodsARPES}) for two different samples, down to temperatures of 6K and 26K.
-Because the low-$T$ lineshapes are too broad to be well described by TL theory \cite{Wang2009,Dudy2013}, the resulting data have been analyzed for dispersion by model independent procedures (App. \ref {AppendixFSExperiment}).
-The data and the analysis results are presented (FIGs. \ref{ARPES_Bandstructure_LDA}-\ref{ARPES_Bandstructure_TB}, \ref{Splitting_Comparison}, and \ref{experiment_anal}) at appropriate places in the course of the presentation of the theory.
-As found previously \cite{13CORPESAllenHaverkort} \cite{Nuss2014} there is very good general agreement with LDA dispersions up to 150 meV below $E_{F}$\ (FIGs.~\ref{ARPES_Bandstructure_LDA} and \ref{CEC}).
-Refinement (Sect.~\ref{SectionDispInGap} and Fig.~\ref {ARPES_Bandstructure_TB}) of the LDA-derived parameters of the six-band Hamiltonian yields an accurate and detailed description of the ARPES low-energy band structure, including the reduced splitting, resonance, and bulge features of the $xy$ bands and associated distinctive Fermi-surface features.
-The direct observation of these features (Sects.~\ref{SectRefining} ,\ref{SectFS}, and FIGs. \ref{ARPES_Bandstructure_LDA}(b2), \ref {ARPES_Bandstructure_TB}(c2), and \ref{Splitting_Comparison}), not identified in our previous ARPES studies, is enabled partly by the low temperature and general goodness of the new data, but more importantly by the recognition and application of an ARPES selection rule (Sect.~\ref {SectIntensity} and Figs.~\ref{Photon_Energy_Scan}-\ref {ARPES_Bandstructure_Cuts}) that is based on the approximate $\mathbf{c}/2$ -translational symmetry and allows us, for the first time, to separate the two quasi-1D $xy$ bands near and at $E_{F}$.
+The details of the theoretical method including all six Mo1 $t_{2g}$ WOs and their TB Hamiltonian are presented in Sect.s~\ref{SectElCalc}, \ref{SectLowE} , and \ref{SectH} of this Paper I. The theory of the ARPES intensity variations and its application to LiPB are presented in Sect.~\ref {SectIntensity} of the following Paper II, and the details of the downfolded two-band Hamiltonian and the resulting FS are presented in Paper III.
+The theory is validated in detail by new higher resolution ARPES experiments for two different samples, down to temperatures of 6~K and 30~K. The data and the analysis results are presented at appropriate places in the course of the presentation of the theory in the three papers.
+As found previously \cite {13CORPESAllenHaverkort, Nuss2014} there is very good general agreement with LDA dispersions up to 150~meV below $E_{F}$.
+Refinement of the LDA-derived parameters of the six-band Hamiltonian yields an accurate and detailed description of the ARPES low-energy band structure (Sect.~\ref{SectAgreement} in Paper II), including the striking features of the $xy$-like bands and the associated distinctive FS features (FIG.~\ref{Fig:NewFSExtract} in Paper III).
+As mentioned already, the direct observation of these features, not identified in our previous ARPES studies, is enabled by the recognition and application of a selection rule (Sect. \ref{Sectzoneselect} in Paper II) according to which the $c$-axis dimerization gaps the energy bands, but --for a range of photon energies-- has negligible effects on the ARPES intensities.

-Our set of generalized Wannier functions has been chosen as small as possible for an intelligible and accurate description of the covalency effects, but like in the previous study \cite{Nuss2014}, this leads to orbitals which are not atomically localized and therefore not suited to describe the site-based $4k_{F}$ charge fluctuations envisioned in the quarter filled models.
-It should however be straight forward to augment our set of six Mo1-centered $t_{2g}$ WOs with the those on Mo4, thus arriving at a 12-orbital Hamiltonian with sufficiently localized WOs (Sect. \ref{SectAltWFs}), which could be a starting point for future studies including both resonance- and Coulomb-correlation effects on the same footing.
-However, whether or not such a picture is actually needed depends very much on whether the strong effects of covalency are actually overcome by the magnitudes of the $V$-type Coulomb repulsions, which have so far only been estimated.